Marilyn: 'This is getting tiring'

-New Jersey will allow child care services, organized sports practices and youth day camps to resume over the next several weeks.
-Child care centers can reopen to all clients on Mon., June 15.
-On June 22, non-contact organized sports can restart but they will be limited to outdoor activities and there may not be any contact drills.
+New Jersey has allowed child care services, organized sports practices and youth day camps to resume.
+Non-contact organized sports are limited to outdoor activities and there may not be any contact drills.
 Day camps, including municipal summer recreational programs, may open July 6.

-The Asbury Park boardwalk has reopened.
+The Asbury Park boardwalk is open.
 For more information on boardwalk and beach policies, read this announcement from the city.

 The CrossFit Asbury Park Summer Games scheduled for June 20-21 have been postponed to 2021.

-Subs, Brickwall, Booskerdoo, Pascal & Sabine, Toast, The Bonney Read, Robinson Ale House, The Iron Whale,
+Eateries offering pickup and/or delivery include: Langosta Lounge, Vintage Subs, Brickwall, Booskerdoo, Pascal & Sabine, Toast, The Bonney Read, Robinson Ale House, The Iron Whale, MOGO, Purple Glaze,

 The Kula Cafe will be closed until further notice.
 The Kula Urban Farm has resumed selling to the public.

-Night & Day Magazine has published a guide to food takeout and delivery options.
+Night & Day Magazine has published a guide to food takeout, delivery and outdoor dining options.
 Read or download the latest edition here.

 From the state: "Pet grooming businesses, pet daycare, and pet boarding businesses, and stores that principally sell items necessary for religious observation or worship shall be considered essential retail businesses."